Left Renewal: Controversy

-It has been alleged that the group is aligned with Federal Senator Lee Rhiannon and NSW Greens MP David Shoebridge, though the group denies any involvement from current or former MPs.
+It has been alleged that the group is aligned with former Senator Lee Rhiannon and Senator David Shoebridge, though the group denies any involvement from current or former MPs.
 According to the group's own description, it is composed of rank and file Greens NSW members and as such MPs, MLCs, and senators are not eligible for membership.

 In early 2017, a 'Grassroots Greens' faction of the Victorian Greens branch was made public.
 While this group purports to be aligned with Left Renewal, both groups have maintained that they are two separate entities.

 In June 2017 Rhiannon was suspended from the Federal Greens party room following an internal dispute over her opposition to the Federal Greens' support for the Turnbull government education funding changes.
 The Greens New South Wales subsequently issued a statement reiterating its support for Senator Rhiannon and support for public education.

-Left Renewal has stated that it has "long suspected Senator Richard Di Natale's office of leaking misinformation to the media to undermine the Greens NSW and Senator Lee Rhiannon", and has gone so far as to post a video to its Facebook Page as evidence.

 Criticism

-The group has drawn criticism from former Federal Greens Leader Richard Di Natale, completely dismissing the group as incompatible with the Greens principles and values, saying that, “If the authors of this ill-thought through manifesto are so unhappy with Greens policies, perhaps they should consider finding a new political home.”
+The group has drawn criticism from former Federal Greens Leader Richard Di Natale, completely dismissing the group as incompatible with the Greens principles and values, saying, "If the authors of this ill-thought through manifesto are so unhappy with Greens policies, perhaps they should consider finding a new political home."
 Former Greens leader Bob Brown described the group as a "hoax".